shittukhadijatyetunde/Traffic-Accidents-Analysis---SAS-Report/README.md

 - Accidents peaked at **5:00 PM**, with intoxicated driving incidents more frequent at **2:00 AM, 7:00 PM, and 11:00 PM**.

 ## How to Reproduce the Report
-1. Ensure you have **SAS Visual Analytics 8.5.1** installed.
-2. Load the dataset into SAS.
-3. Run the scripts in `/sas_scripts/` to generate visualizations.
-4. Export the final report from SAS Visual Analytics.
+The case study has been developed using the ONGEVALLEN2016_EN dataset available on SAS® Viya for Learners.

+The path to the dataset location is as follows: Cas-v4e065-default > USECASES > ONGEVALLEN2016_EN

+You can also search for ONGEVALLEN2016_EN inside SAS Viya
 ## Author
-- **Name:** K.Y.
-Shittu
+- **Name:** Khadijat Shittu
 - **Email:** k.y.shittu@wlv.ac.uk
 - **Affiliation:** University of Wolverhampton